-Physical assaults and threatening or violent behaviors are growing problems in the healthcare workplace, so the prevention of workplace violence in and around hospitals and healthcare facilities is an especially important issue.
+Physical assaults and threatening or violent behaviors are growing problems in the healthcare workplace.
+That is why workplace prevention violence in and around hospitals and healthcare facilities is a fundamental need, especially in today’s climate.

-The Occupational Safety and Health Administration (OSHA), indicates that healthcare and social service workers face a significant risk of job-related violence.
-According to the Bureau of Labor Statistics (BLS), 27 out of the 100 fatalities in the healthcare and social service industries in 2013 were due to assaults and violent acts.
-In addition, 70-74 per cent of all workplace assaults occurred in the healthcare and social service industries and assaults comprised 10-11 per cent of workplace injuries involving days away from work (see chart below) – and it’s on the rise.
+The Occupational Safety and Health Administration (OSHA) indicates that healthcare and social service workers face a significant risk of job-related violence.
+According to the US Bureau of Labor Statistics (BLS), the healthcare industry has more assaults and violent acts than any other industry, causing more time away from work (see chart below) – and it’s on the rise.

-Work-related assaults and other incident of workplace violence primarily result from violent behavior from patients, clients and residents in healthcare and social service settings.
-If your employees work with people who have a history of violence or who have abused drugs or alcohol, or if they work with the public and/or with stressed out relatives of patients, they may be at increased risk for workplace violence.
+Work-related assaults and other incidents of workplace violence primarily result from violent behavior from patients, clients, and residents in healthcare and social service settings.
+If your employees work with people who have a history of violence or who have abused drugs or alcohol, or if they work with the public or with stressed-out relatives of patients, they may be at increased risk for workplace violence.

 Increased Risk Factors

-Management commitment and worker participation are important when developing and maintaining an effective violence prevention program.
+Management commitment and worker participation are essential when developing and maintaining an effective violence prevention program.

 - Working with volatile, unstable people

-- Working alone in a facility or in a patient’s home
+- Working alone in a facility or a patient’s home

 - Lack of emergency communication